-Additionally, a CEO’s reputation plays an important role in attracting employees to a company (77%) as well as motivating them to stay (70%).
+Additionally, a CEO’s reputation plays a vital role in attracting employees to a company (77%) as well as motivating them to stay (70%).

-In a world where the digital “you” tells your story and will outlive your biological body, a personal brand builds a legacy and will supersede any job or career you’re currently in.
+In a world where the digital “you” tells your story and will outlive your biological body, a personal brand builds a legacy that supersedes a career.

 So how do you create a personal brand?
 How do you consistently create and publish content that you’re passionate about on your own digital platform?
 Below I’ve outlined seven simple ways to create a remarkable personal brand.

-First, you have to find you unique superpowers.
-These can also be called your passions, your purpose, or your “elevator pitch”.
+First, you have to find your unique superpowers.
+These can also be called your passions, your purpose, or your “elevator pitch.”